wechaty/docusaurus/docusaurus/docs/examples/basic/contact-bot.md

 ## Building the bot

-Let's get started with building the Vorpal Hacker News bot using Wechaty.
+Let's get started with building the Wechaty Contact bot using Wechaty.

 ### 1. Initialize project